ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 The stage 1 compiler can load ``-fexpose-all-unfoldings`` stage 2 interface files it built for the native platform, and naively interpret them (which avoids any coupling with the stage 0 RTS, ABI, etc).

+The conditional definition of the CPP macros ensures they don't pollute the purity of the build when they don't matter.
+This is important for highly pure build systems like Nix to not have to needless rebuild stuff when the target platform changes.
+It will also cut down on people improperly using "target" when they meant "host".

 Costs and Drawbacks
 -------------------